Meet

 Watch You When You Go and Live at Wolfetrap.

-Since leaving Roomful of Blues, Hank toured
+leaving Roomful of Blues, Hank toured for over

-Disney Cruise Line in Florida and Norwegian
+Cruise Line in Florida and Norwegian Cruise Line

-with many local bands including Rob Nelsons Americana
+many local bands including Rob Nelsons Americana

 band, The Robcats, and Johnny and the East